Onlynfk/django-immunization-managment-system/README.md

 ## Live App 🎉 https://trackimmunize.herokuapp.com/

 ## demo account details for admin 👇🏼
-- username : adminne
+- username : admin
-- password : adminpass22
+- password : adminpass101

 - you can create other users(health worker and public worker) with this 😊